-- 10.8.1.
-The reunion airfare provides unaccompanied awardees with return travel to their home country for a reunion visit during institution semester breaks. - 10.8.2.
-Eligibility for the reunion airfare entitlement will be confirmed in the letter of offer and contract, entered in OASIS by Program Areas, and agreed to by the awardee when they sign their scholarship contract. - 10.8.3.
-Extension of a scholarship, including an honours year extension, does not entitle an awardee to an additional reunion travel entitlement. - 10.8.4.
-To be eligible for the reunion airfare, awardees must: - i. be unaccompanied for the duration of the scholarship - ii. be unaccompanied in Australia for twelve months
+- 10.11.1.
+The reunion airfare provides unaccompanied awardees with return travel to their home country for a reunion visit during institution semester breaks. - 10.11.2.
+Eligibility for the reunion airfare entitlement will be confirmed in the letter of offer and contract, entered in OASIS by Program Areas, and agreed to by the awardee when they sign their scholarship contract. - 10.11.3.
+Extension of a scholarship, including an honours year extension, does not entitle an awardee to an additional reunion travel entitlement. - 10.11.4. {A} To be eligible for the reunion airfare, awardees must: - i. be unaccompanied for the duration of the scholarship. - ii. be unaccompanied in Australia for twelve months - iii. if family members have at any time accompanied the awardee in Australia as a dependent on their 500 visas, to access reunion the awardee must be unaccompanied for twelve months from the date of dependant/s departure from Australia. - iv. be enrolled for a minimum of two academic years in Australia (the academic year can include in-Australia preparatory programs). - 10.11.5. {A} If an awardee wants to return home at any other time, they may do so at their own expense, but it must not have an adverse effect on their academic progress.
+Awardees must keep the institution informed of their travel arrangements. - 10.11.6. {A} Awardees entitled to fieldwork (refer 12.3.6) may not claim a reunion airfare in the year in which they undertake their fieldwork, if the fieldwork location is in their home country. - 10.11.7. {A} If an awardee decides to bring their family after they have arrived in Australia, they must inform the Student Contact Officer who will process the change in OASIS and contact the Program Area for a 'No Objection Letter'. - 10.11.8. {A} Where an awardee decides after they arrive in Australia that they wish to have their family accompany them, they must forfeit their reunion airfare entitlement by signing the form at Appendix A. - 10.11.9. {A} If an awardee is found to have accessed reunion airfare (s) while their immediate family (dependants) are living with them in Australia, this will be investigated for fraud which may result in a termination of the awardee's scholarship and possible criminal charges.
+Please refer to Glossary for a definition of dependant.

-- iii. if family members have at any time accompanied the awardee in Australia as a dependent on their 500 visa, to access reunion they must be unaccompanied for twelve months from the date of dependant/s departure from Australia - iv. be enrolled for a minimum of two academic years in Australia (the academic year can include in-Australia preparatory programs). - 10.8.5.
-If an awardee wants to return home at any other time, they may do so at their own expense, but it must not have an adverse effect on their academic progress.
-Awardees must keep the institution informed of their travel arrangements. - 10.8.6.
-Awardees entitled to fieldwork (refer 12.3.6) may not claim a reunion airfare in the year in which they undertake their fieldwork, if the fieldwork location is in their home country. - 10.8.7.
-If an awardee decides to bring their family after they have arrived in Australia, they must inform the Student Contact Officer who will process the change in OASIS and contact the Program Area for a no objection letter. - 10.8.8.
-Where an awardee decides after they arrive in Australia that they wish to have their family accompany them, they must forfeit their reunion airfare entitlement by signing the form at Appendix A. - 10.8.9.
-If an awardee is found to have accessed reunion airfare(s) while their immediate family (dependants) are living with them in Australia, this will be investigated for fraud which may result in a termination of the awardee's scholarship and possible criminal charges.
-Please refer to Glossary for a definition of dependant. - 10.8.10.
+- 10.11.10.
 The number of reunion airfare entitlements varies depending on the duration of the scholarship.
-The table on the next page shows when the entitlement may be claimed. - 10.8.11.
-Awardees are to travel by the most direct route and are entitled to the "best fare of the day" which is the cheapest economy class fare available during the period of travel. - 10.8.12.
-Reunion airfares do not accrue and must be used by the end of each eligible academic year. - 10.8.13.
-If an awardee commences in January the reunion travel must be taken at the end of the first academic year.
+The table on the next page shows when the entitlement may be claimed. - 10.11.11.
+Awardees are to travel by the most direct route and are entitled to the "best fare of the day" which is the cheapest economy class fare available during the period of travel. - 10.11.12.
+Reunion airfares do not accrue and must be used by the end of each eligible academic year. - 10.11.13.
+If an awardee commences in January, the reunion travel must be taken at the end of the first academic year.